Living In the Movie of Life

 By Colin E. Davis

 Imagine a scenario where moviegoers visit a theater and sit down in their seats.
 They make themselves comfortable as the movie is played for their entertainment.
 If the movie is really good, with a compelling story and excellent production, the viewers may lose themselves in the movie.
 The movie can literally take over their consciousness.
-After the film is finished, they may walk out, a bit disoriented, remembering the significant events in the film that really compelled them.
-A great movie is transparent and allows the viewer to live through it.
+After the movie is over they may walk out a bit disoriented, remembering the significant events in the film that really compelled them.
+A great movie is transparent and allows the viewer to project themselves into the characters and scenes.

-We are each born with certain intrinsic characteristics, but as we are exposed to the events which play out in our lives, and as we are programmed by our family and social environment, the light sensitive emulsion on the film (read: emotion) becomes solid and then when the light of consciousness projects through our film, what we perceive is completely filtered by the way we have been exposed.
+In this analogy, the projector’s light is consciousness itself, the projector is the human body, the film emulsion where the movie program is encoded is our state of mind and reality is the reflection of the movie screen.
+We are each born with certain intrinsic characteristics, meaning we are born into a movie of reality, but like a film in the process of being made, we are continually “exposed" and “developed”.
+The light sensitive emulsion on the film (read: emotion) becomes solid and then when the light of consciousness projects through the film, what we perceive is completely filtered by the way we have been exposed.

-The other thing that happens when we understand that our life as we know it is the direct function of our internal state and coding, is that we are able to take 100% responsibility for everything that happens to us – everything.
+When we understand that our life as we know it is the direct function of our internal state and scripting, we can then take 100% responsibility for everything that happens to us.
 This is especially important in terms of the things that negatively charge us.
 Taking responsibility for the scenes and elements that appear in our movies definitely includes those things that invoke fear, anger, annoyance, grief, sorrow and the like.

-One final analogy that is helpful for us in taking more responsibility for the events that play out in our movies is Paul Levy’s analogy that he calls awakening in the dream.
+A analogy that is similar is Paul Levy’s analogy that he calls Awakening in the Dream.
 It’s a similar metaphor that explores the relationship between our internal state and our outer reality in alignment with dream symbolism.

 When we do dream analysis, we try to interpret events and objects which appear in our dreams as symbolism that have a direct link to our personal psyche and to the collective consciousness of mankind.
 Dream analysis is an effective way of understanding the internal dynamics of our psyches.
 And when we interpret the things that appear in our movies as though they are symbols which we can interpret for successful navigation, we come even closer to the level of responsibility that we need to have in order to really direct our movies.
 Always asking “What does this mean”, was something I was taught to ask by my father after a great film, and now, as I understand the nature of my reality to be similar to a projected film, asking this question has become a continuing mantra that I meditate upon when doing this very fruitful waking-life dream analysis.